Dolby Digital: Versions

-Dolby Digital
+Dolby AC-3

+Dolby AC-3 (a backronym for Audio Codec 3, Advanced Codec 3, or Acoustic Coder 3), also known as ATSC A/52 (name of the standard) or simply Dolby Digital (DD), is the common version containing up to six discrete channels of sound.
+Before 1996 it was marketed as Dolby Surround AC-3, Dolby Stereo Digital, and Dolby SRD.

-Dolby Digital is the common version containing up to six discrete channels of sound.
-The most elaborate mode in common use involves five channels for normal-range speakers (20 Hz – 20,000 Hz) (right, center, left, right surround, left surround) and one channel (20 Hz – 120 Hz allotted audio) for the subwoofer driven low-frequency effects.
+The most elaborate mode of this codec in common use involves five channels for normal-range speakers (20 Hz – 20,000 Hz) (right, center, left, right surround, left surround) and one channel (20 Hz – 120 Hz allotted audio) for the subwoofer driven low-frequency effects.
 Mono and stereo modes are also supported.
 AC-3 supports audio sample rates up to 48 kHz.